HemmeligOrg/Hemmelig.app/README.md

 `hemmeligapp/hemmelig:latest`

-## Self host
+## Self-hosting

-It is possible to self host.
-The instructions (all env variables) are located as comments within the Dockerfile.
+If you do not trust https://hemmelig.app, or you want to hide it from the public Internet.
+Hemmelig is available as a Docker image for self-hosting.
 Here is the bare minimum of running Hemmelig.

 ```bash
 # To use this image you need a redis database enabled.